 Made in California and packaged in 100% eco-friendly and recyclable materials, By Rosie Jane is yet another great option if you’re looking for non toxic perfume brands.
-Their fragrances are hand mixed in Los Angeles using only natural ingredients, hold the parabens, phthalates or hormone disruptors.
+Their fragrances are hand mixed in Los Angeles using only natural ingredients, holding the parabens, phthalates, or hormone disruptors.

 Their line includes the Leila Lou, a pear, jasmine + fresh cut grass fragrance, or the Madie, a jasmine, sea spray, coconut + vanilla scent; with lots more to choose from.